Discover the common reasons why your teeth might be chipping, what to do about it, and how to protect your smile moving forward

 - Fillings – Fillings are an ideal solution for minor tooth chips that don’t leave any dentin exposed.
 Nowadays, many dentists offer tooth-colored fillings that blend in with the rest of your teeth, giving your smile a natural look.

-- Dental Bonding and Contouring – Bonding and contouring is an excellent treatment for small cracks and chips.
+- Dental Bonding and Contouring Pliers Dental – Bonding and contouring is an excellent treatment for small cracks and chips.
 Using a tooth-colored resin, your dentist will fill in any spaces and contour the material to blend in evenly with the rest of your smile.
 And the best part?
-It usually only takes one visit and is one of the most affordable cosmetic treatments out there.
+It usually only takes one visit and is one of the most affordable Cosmetic Family Dentistry treatments out there.

-- Root Canals – Root canals are reserved for those cases that involve advanced cavities or severe breaks that lead to infection.
+- Root Canals – Root scaling and planing are reserved for those cases that involve advanced cavities or severe breaks that lead to infection.
 During this treatment, your dentist will clean out the contaminated tissue, fill the tooth, and seal it to prevent further infection.

 Open for Emergency Dental Care Six Days Week